Skip to content

 • Compares benchmark econometric models, advanced tail-risk benchmarks, and LightGBM tail specifications.

-• Reports VaR coverage, quantile loss, Fissler-Ziegel VaR-ES loss, DM/MCS inference, conditional predictive ability diagnostics, Murphy diagrams, and supporting risk diagnostics.
+• Reports VaR coverage, quantile loss, Fissler-Ziegel VaR-ES loss, DM inference, Murphy diagrams, and supporting risk diagnostics.

 The repository does not implement a live trading system, portfolio allocation rule, or execution-cost study.